 Attackers will also look to exploit known software vulnerabilities affecting older versions of Magento that may not have been patched.
 Rather than blindly trying these vulnerabilities it is useful to identify the specific version of Magento running, but from simply browsing a site and looking at the code within it would be difficult to identify specific vulnerable versions.
 However, there are some ways to find out the version number remotely.

-Knowing the specific Magento version is extremely important as it can suggest whether this installation may be vulnerable to specific vulnerabilities.
-For example, Magento Community version 126.96.36.199 was released in December 2013, before many critical Magento patches were released including the SUPRE-5344 “Shoplift” patch released in February 2015.
+Knowing the specific Magento version is extremely important as it can suggest whether this installation may be vulnerable to specific exploits.
+For example, Magento Community version 22.214.171.124 was released in December 2013, before many critical Magento patches were released; including the SUPRE-5344 “Shoplift” patch released in February 2015.

-Now the attacker has identified potential attack vectors they will try to gain access to the system.
-Assuming the attacker has not gained credentials from another source e.g. social engineering, they may try to “brute force” exposed administration panels by trying numerous combinations of usernames and passwords until the correct one is found.
+Once the attacker has identified potential attack vectors, they will try to gain access to the system.
+Assuming the attacker has not gained credentials from another source e.g. social engineering, they may try to “brute force” exposed administration panels.
+They try numerous combinations of usernames and passwords until the correct one is found.
 This task is easier said than done, although by making educated guesses as to likely credentials and using automated scripts to cycle through combinations, this is still a potentially effective tactic.

 An attacker would likely use freely available password lists (huge lists of common passwords, usually sourced from previous unrelated website breaches) in addition to guessed usernames derived from staff member names listed on the victim website.
 Attackers may also consider trying user names derived from victim staff members or staff members from associated third parties e.g. web developers; details of staff could be found from company websites or from third-party sites such as LinkedIn.